edwardsmith999/TTCF4LAMMPS/README.md

 Transient Time Correlation Function (TTCF)
 ==========================================

 The code aims at creating a user-friendly interface to implement the TTCF method in LAMMPS molecular dynamics simulation.
-This provides a way to get better statisitics from molecular dynamics simulations for very weak shear rates.
+This provides a way to get better statistics from molecular dynamics simulations for very weak shear rates.
 This is essential to allow validation of experimental results, where often molecular system sizes are too small to be applicable.

 Quickstart
 ----------